 A lot has been written about iPhoneography, including blogs devoted to the topic and entire books, I feel that the most important thing to capturing good iPhone photos is to capture the moment creatively. iPhoneography is great because it’s a way for the average person to capture any moment without extensive training in photography and without a lot of equipment.
 Although there are some fun ways to enhance your iPhone photos, I think daily blogs and books on the iPhoneography sort of defeat the purpose of iPhoneography in being a simple means of artistic expression.
 How do you best express yourself creatively with the iPhone?

-Here are some tips from Sarah and me, along with some of Sarah’s excellent iPhone photos from Walt Disney World and Disneyland to illustrate some of the advice and techniques:
+Here are some tips from Sarah and me, along with some of Sarah’s excellent iPhone photos from Walt Disney World, Disneyland, Disneyland Paris, and Tokyo Disney Resort to illustrate some of the advice and techniques.
+She took these photos with an iPhone 4 and an iPhone 5.

 The first step, assuming you already own an iPhone, towards great iPhoneography is having the right equipment to enable you to capture a good photo.
 Depending upon how serious you want to get with iPhoneography, this can mean nothing besides an iPhone, or it can mean a tripod, lenses, and bags full of other gear.

-I’m quite casual with my iPhoneography, whereas my wife, Sarah, is a bit more seriousness (I use an iPhone 3Gs; Sarah uses an iPhone 4).
-Sarah recently purchased the Olloclip Quick-Connect Lenses (Fisheye Lens, Macro Lens, Wide-angle Lens) for iPhone 4 and 4S and we’ve both already found ourselves really impressed by this three lens set that includes a fisheye, wide angle, and macro lens for the iPhone 4 or 4s.
-It’s a bit expensive at $70, but reviews were great, and compared to some photography equipment I’ve purchased, it’s a drop in the bucket.
+I’m quite casual with my iPhoneography, whereas my wife, Sarah, is a bit more seriousness.
+We both currently use the iPhone 5.
+Sarah previously used the iPhone 4, and she had the Olloclip for iPhone 4 and 4S to go along with it.
+Now, she uses the iPhone 5, and also uses the Olloclip for iPhone 5.
+The Olloclip is a three lens set that includes a fisheye, wide angle, and macro lens for the iPhone.
+It’s a bit expensive at $70, but reviews are great, and compared to some photography equipment I’ve purchased, it’s a drop in the bucket.

 I actually think it’s a really good value, as other lens systems of comparable quality for the iPhone cost $199.
-My capsule review (anyone interested in a full review) would be that the fisheye lens is the most useful but does suffer some minor quality issues at the edges and the macro lens is an incredibly fun, high quality, and powerful tool, but I think it might be tough to find viable subjects in the parks to use it on.
+My capsule review would be that the fisheye lens is the most useful and brings the most distortion to photos (for creative use); the macro lens is an incredibly fun, high quality, and powerful tool, but I think it might be tough to find viable subjects in the parks to use it on.

 That lens will really require some creativity at Walt Disney World or Disneyland, but it’s really nice.
 The wide angle lens offers a wider field of view than the regular iPhone lens, but my preference would be to use the fisheye and just crop as necessary.
-These lenses do not fit my iPhone 3GS, but I’ll be inheriting Sarah’s iPhone 4 when she upgrades to the 4S, so we both will be able to use them.
-I don’t anticipate using them much since I already juggle a DSLR and several lenses at Walt Disney World and Disneyland, but Sarah is really excited about using the Olloclip lenses in the parks!
+Sarah uses the Olloclip for about 50% of her shots in the parks, so even for $70, she feels that it’s well worth it!

 Camera+ app is basically a replacement for the default Camera app in the iPhone.
 It allows a lot more fine-tuned control over the camera, and also has some really nice processing options.
 We rarely purchase apps, especially with so many great free apps out there, however after reading many reviews, we made an exception for this one.
 It allows more control over exposure by allowing the iPhoneographer to choose the focus and exposure points separately.
 The exposure adjustments are very important for sunrise, sunset, and nighttime photography.